A Year After a Revolution: A Syrian Trip Report

 Setting aside my reluctance to generalize a whole country, I can say with confidence that Syrians are some of the nicest people I have ever met.
 Of course, suave slick-talking — especially that of taxi drivers — can be misconstrued as kindness.
 I try not to be naive enough to ignore that.
 At the end of the day, most people just want foreign business and currency, which I absolutely cannot blame them for.
 Yet time and time again, I encountered the same basic interaction:

-I would usually say I was from Mexico for two reasons: To avoid having to explain that I was born in the United States, but my family is from Mexico, thus explaining my brown skin.
+I would usually say I was from Mexico for two reasons: To avoid having to explain that I was born in the United States, but my family is from Mexico, thus explaining my brown skin and dark curly hair.
 Often, when I began by saying I was from America, they would look at me, confused, and repeat their question because I looked more similar in complexion to them than what they imagined an American to look like.

 In one particular instance, a boy shook my hand when he realized I was a foreigner visiting his shop, and without letting go, he kept shaking it as he pulled me to the back of the store to introduce me to his father.
 The only words I could make out were “Baba — Almaksik!”
 “Dad — Mexico!”